Last Updated on September 12, 2022

 Remember that a bot improves continuously.
 So, you can continue to correct it over time with new ideas and the feedback you get.
 Also, as your product or business develops, you will have to keep on adding new stuff to your bot.
 It is very important that your bot stays relevant to your business.

 The process of building a bot is more important than building the bot itself.
 You need to have a very clear idea of how the bot is going to help your business.
-Have a clear understanding with your bot development team.
+Have a clear understanding with your chatbot development team.
 You must convey to them the real idea and expectations behind the bot.
 Once you have thought about everything, have a clear roadmap for the bot.

-Discuss it with your chat development team.
+Discuss it with your chatbot application development team.
 Add integrations that will help increase their efficiency.
 Finally, get it tested, play with it, see how efficient it is.
 Now that the prototype is ready, it’s time to scale it and get it live.
 A chatbot can help you at multiple levels.
 It can help you communicate with your customers in their preferred languages.